 Health & Welfare

-We are a leader in humane livestock handling, we continue to reduce use of antibiotics, and we protect the safety of workers and the food we produce.
+We are a leader in humane livestock handling, we continue to reduce the use of antibiotics, and we protect the safety of workers and the food we produce.